 You can read more about this on Anaphylaxis.Org.UK

 What are the pros and cons for ready-made Baby Foods?

 Dry cereals, biscuits, pureed fruits/vegetables/chicken/meat-preparations- the variety of baby foods in market is amazing.
 The main advantage of such baby foods is that they are either ready-made or can be conveniently prepared within minutes.
 Other thing is that most of them are fortified by vitamins and minerals to make them nutritionally more balanced.

 On the flip side, they are more expensive and additives/ preservatives used in them could be troublesome.
 Developmentally too, babies who are weaned mainly on home-cooked foods adapt to ‘normal’ food much faster.

-Remember, weaning is the most important stepping stone for development of good and healthy eating habits in later life.
-This is a gradual process requiring patience, persistence and imaginative input from parents.
+Remember, weaning your baby is the most important stepping stone for the development of good and healthy eating habits in later life.
+This is a gradual process requiring patience, persistence, and imaginative input from parents.